LAST UPDATED: April 12, 2021

 Briggs & Stratton

 Briggs & Stratton is a renowned American Fortune 1000 manufacturer of gasoline-powered tools and the world’s largest small engine producer.
-The company’s headquarters are in Wauwatosa, Wisconsin, and it has a testing facility in Pierce, Florida.
-The company also manufactures garden care tools and power generators but pressure washers are its best-selling products, especially the Briggs & Stratton 20545.
+The company’s headquarters are in Wauwatosa, Wis., and it has a testing facility in Pierce, Fla.
+The company also manufactures garden care tools and power generators but pressure washers are its best-selling products, especially the Briggs & Stratton Electric Pressure Washer.

 Karcher is a family-owned manufacturing company based in Winnenden, Germany.
 The company is an industry leader in the production of some of the best cleaning tools, including window vacuum cleaners, wash water treatment equipment, military decontamination equipment, and high-pressure washers.
 One recommended pressure washer from Karcher is the Karcher Premium Electric Pressure Washer.